raghu-sanikommu/raghu-sanikommu/README.md

 ### Hey there, Good to see you here :blush:

 ### :sparkles: This is Raghu Sanikommu :sparkles:
-- Going to be graduated in 2021 with a degree in Bachelor of Technology from Electronics and Communication Engineering.
+- with a degree in Bachelor of Technology from Electronics and Communication Engineering.
-- Currently going through my last semester of undergrad course and soon will catch up on software development.
+- Currently working in India's Top 1 MNC as a trainee.
 - Greatly inclined to code :computer:
 - Love science :heart: